saidineshpola/saidineshpola/README.md

 - 👋 Hi, I’m @saidineshpola
-- 👀 I’m interested in ML,Mathmetics and new technologies
+- 👀 I’m interested in ML,Mathmetics and new cutting edge technologies
 - 🌱 I’m currently learning Machine learning advanced topics
 - 💞️ I’m looking to collaborate on any intermediate level ML projects
 - 📫 How to reach me ...saidines12@gmail.com